guimachiavelli/01/src/text.md

 Get naked, relax & moan with great hands!

 Yesterday’s love, tomorrow’s more fine?
 All tonight’s sadness in your design.
 What does this mean, my green valentine?
 Regret, O regret, my green valentine.

+Guys I love love love ass .
+I can spend hours licking rimming nibbling biting and adoring your smooth cleaned out hairless ass.
+Seriously hours.

+ Work it over and then fist me...leave my hole wide open and dripping with lube!
+If you have a toy collection a HUGE +.
+I don't have anything but my ass to bring...so you must provide the lube, objects and host.
+Would love pictures of my ass stuffed full of whatever you can cram in!